smrey/SMP2/README.md

   same location as the SampleSheet.csv.

-  * If there are samples which were run, and so are on the sample sheet, that are not required to be analysed using the SMP2 BaseSpace application, the names of these samples should be placed in a file called "not_bs_samples.txt" with each name on a new line.
-The file "not_bs_samples.txt" should be placed in the same directory as the script.
+  * If there are samples which were run, and so are on the sample sheet, that are not required to be analysed using the SMP2 BaseSpace application, the names of these samples should be placed in a file called "not_bs.txt" with each name on a new line.
+The file "not_bs.txt" should be placed in the same directory as the script.

 #### Full example